wc0517/new_lorrrie_deploy/content/posts/TheFirstLoveLettertoLorrie.md

 ---

 > The deleted paragraphs were hidden on the original website.
-I unhided it here just wanted you to know how I really felt at that time.
+I unhided them here just wanted you to know how I really felt at that time.